-The whooping cough (pertussis) vaccine also does not give lifelong immunity, and that may be one reason why there are still outbreaks of the disease.
-And although pertussis isn't a serious problem for older kids and adults, it can be for infants and young children.
+The whooping cough (pertussis) vaccine also does not give lifelong immunity, and that may be one reason why outbreaks still happen.
+Pertussis isn't a serious problem for older kids and adults, but it can be for infants and young children.
 Because of this, adolescents and adults now receive a pertussis booster along with the tetanus and diphtheria booster (Tdap) — an important step in controlling this infection.

-It's important to keep a record of vaccinations so the doctor knows when your child is due for a booster.
-Also make sure your kids get the flu vaccine each year, if it isn't in short supply.
+It's important to keep a record of vaccinations so the doctor knows when your kids are due for a booster.
+Also make sure your kids get the flu vaccine each year.
 Having been immunized last year won't protect someone from getting the flu this year because flu viruses constantly change.
 That's why the vaccine is updated each year to include the most current strains of the virus.